ksoichiro/md-slide-android/README.md

 Currently, only the `Intent` can be used.
 Share `.md` file from file explorer apps, and choose `md-slide`.

+## Examples

+Examples are in the assets directory and you can see them from the navigation drawer.

 ## License

     Copyright 2014 Soichiro Kashima